devmaximilian/Weather/README.md

 ...
 ```

-Note that this is just a simple example demonstrating how the package can be used.
+Note that this is just a simple example demonstrating how the library can be used.

 ```swift
 /// Get an instance of the weather forecast service